HarshitaShakya/X-Ray-Lung-Detection/README.md

 # Usage
 -Open the app in a browser.

 -Upload a chest X-ray image (.jpg, .png, .jpeg).

 -Wait for YOLOv8 to process the image.

 -View detection results:

 -Image with bounding boxes

--Summary of detected lungs, abnormalities, and other findings -Detailed table with confidence scores
+-Summary of detected lungs, abnormalities, and other findings

-Can be deployed on any server supporting Python and Flask (e.g., Heroku, AWS, or local server).

-Make sure to include the YOLOv8 model file (best_harshita.pt).
+-Detailed table with confidence scores